Stitch Club

 More information

-Collaboration has been central to the journey of the programme, having previously worked with Sandra Suubi for the Liverpool Biennial.
-Ibukan Baldwin for the British Textile Biennial and Scouse Flowerhouse.
+Collaboration has been central to the journey of the programme, and we've worked with artists including Sandra Suubi for Liverpool Biennial and Ibukun Baldwin for the British Textile Biennial.
 Conversations go beyond the group, linking our acts of craft to a broader artistic and social dialogue.